 While the distinctions between the staff who were interviewed were derived from hypotheses covering organizational form, professional function and hierarchical location, further hypotheses were involved in the analysis of the interview data itself.
 In total seven hypotheses were examined, with these operating at an individual, a locational, and a systemic level.
 These hypotheses detailed the different anticipated inter-relationships between sets of structure/agency variables that would affect their relative impact on the overall patterns of policy activity that exist within the museums sector.
 Their examination, however, also requires a clarification of what, exactly, is meant by ‘structure’ in the context of the research.

 In crude terms ‘structures’ refers to factors that affect the actions, choices and beliefs of individual actors and which cannot be reduced to the level of individual determination.
 A distinction can be drawn between endogenous (internally derived organizational) and exogenous (externally determined contextualizing) factors.
 The one exception to this lies in the case of power where its distribution and uses are assumed to have endemic and all-pervasive effects rather than simply being endogenously/exogenously determined, even if there are specific endogenous/exogenous dynamics associated with it.
 Structural factors are assumed to have differences in terms of their centrality to individual organizational settings and agent behaviour, giving rise to distinct sets of effects.
-At a macro-level the factors concern ideology, rationality and legitimacy; at the meso-level, externally-located political choices about policy priorities and preferences, how policy should be managed, policy ideas, the policy instruments that will be utilised (Howlett 2011: 41-59), and the formal and informal allocation of functions and organizations; at the micro-level, specific organizational policies and policy instruments, staff resources and expertise, and financial resources are included (see Gray 2012: 6-12 for a detailed discussion of these factors).
+At a macro-level the factors concern ideology, rationality and legitimacy; at the meso-level, externally-located political choices about policy priorities and preferences, how policy should be managed, policy ideas, the policy instruments that will be utilized (Howlett 2011: 41-59), and the formal and informal allocation of functions and organizations; at the micro-level, specific organizational policies and policy instruments, staff resources and expertise, and financial resources are included (see Gray 2012: 6-12 for a detailed discussion of these factors).

 As the research is based upon qualitative interview data it is only dealing with the perceptions that staff have about the influences on their behaviour, and the open-ended nature of the interview process did not involve a detailed examination of pre-ordained categories of potential influence, relying instead on the identification of categories of opportunity and constraint by staff themselves.
 The consequence of this is that it is not possible to be definite about whether these influences did have an actual effect in terms of practical policy consequences (which could only be determined by an examination of policy outputs), or in terms of specific museum practices (which would require an ethnographic approach to be employed: Macdonald 2002; Bouquet 2012).
 As the concern, however, is with how staff managed the multiple pressures and demands that they perceived as affecting both the limits to their choices and their opportunities for policy determination and innovation, this does not form a barrier to the identification of the complexity of the policy environments within which they operated, or how this complexity was actually managed.
 By developing from the perceptions of staff the identification of common patterns of influence, strategic choice and management can serve to establish whether such commonality is related to particular sets of behavioural and structural factors rather than to others.
 These can then be used to account for how the policy process is managed within museums.